Theory of Majorana zero modes in unconventional superconductors: Summary and outlook

 \section{Summary and outlook}

 In this review article, we have summarized some theoretical aspects of MZMs from the viewpoint of SABSs in unconventional superconductors.
 We have started by discussing that MZMs are a special type of ZESABS in spin-polarized $p$-wave superconductors emerging at zero-energy located at the edges and are a self-conjugate quasiparticle.
 We have then clarified that the regime where MZMs appear corresponds to a topological phase which can be also realized by using semiconductors with SOC, conventional spin-singlet $s$-wave superconductivity and a large Zeeman field.
 We have later shown that, by using Green's functions of $p$-wave superconductors, the LDOS can reveal the emergence of MZMs.
-Moreover, it also helps understanding that MZMs always accompany the formation of dominant odd-frequency spin-triplet $s$-wave pair correlations, which represent yet another intriguing but less explored property of MZMs.
-We have also discussed that MZMs produce unique signatures in charge conductance, anomalous proximity effect, and phase-biased Josephson currents.
-While these effects can help identifying MZMs, it is necessary to explore all Majorana properties, such as their zero-energy nature, their spatial nonlocality, and odd-frequency pairing.
-Despite the challenges, all the theoretical and experimental advances are clearly advancing our understanding of the phenomena present in Majorana devices.
+Moreover, it also helps to understand that MZMs always accompany the formation of dominant odd-frequency spin-triplet $s$-wave pair correlations, which represent yet another intriguing but less explored property of MZMs.
+We have also discussed that MZMs produce unique signatures in charge conductance, anomalous proximity effect, and skewed phase-biased Josephson currents.
+While independently these effects can help to identify MZMs, it is necessary to explore all Majorana properties together, such as their zero-energy nature, their spatial nonlocality, and their odd-frequency pairing.